 Immunization Program Structure

-The National Program on Immunization (NPI) is located in the National Primary Health Care Development Agency (NPHCDA), a parastatal institution.
+The National Program on Immunization (NPI) is located in the National Primary Health Care Development Agency (NPHCDA), a parastatal institution under the Federal Ministry of Health.

 Nigeria’s Progress to Date

-Over the period 2006-2014, Nigeria’s Gross National Income rose from US$840 to $2,970 per capita, a 254% increase.
+Over the period 2006-2014, Nigeria’s Gross National Income rose from US$840 to $2,970 per capita, a 254 percent increase.
 According to the WHO/UNICEF Joint Reporting Form (JRF), the Nigerian government spent $17 on routine immunization per surviving infant in 2006.
-By 2014, this figure had fallen to $8, a 53% decrease.
-In addition, the government share of total routine immunization expenditures dropped from 87% to 24% over the same period.
+By 2014, this figure had fallen to $8, a 53 percent decrease.
+In addition, the government share of total routine immunization expenditures dropped from 87 percent to 24 percent over the same period.
 Since 2010, Nigeria has reported inconsistently on JRF financial indicators.
 The data suggest that Nigeria has not progressed towards country ownership of its immunization program.
-Among SIF countries, Nigeria ranked thirteenth in terms of routine immunization spending per surviving infant in 2014.
+Among SIF countries, Nigeria ranked 13th in terms of routine immunization spending per surviving infant in 2014.

 The Public Health Fund was established by the National Health Law in February 2014.
-The Fund is subsidized by contributions from the federal and state revenues.
+The Fund is to be financed by contributions from federal and state revenues.

 In 2015, the Nigerian National Immunization Financing Task Force (NIFT) was established.
-One of the NIFT’s main directives is to establish an externally and publicly capitalized Immunization Financing Trust Fund (IFTF).
+One of the NIFT’s main directives is to establish an external public-private partnership Immunization Financing Trust Fund (IFTF) to complement the Public Health Fund.

 Chapter I, Part 1, Article 17 of Nigeria’s 1999 Constitution states: "The State shall direct its policy towards ensuring that there are adequate medical and health facilities for all persons."

 Parliament began drafting the National Health Bill in 2004.
-In 2013, the Senate Health Committee inserted “vaccines” into the Public Health Fund budget line of the Bill.
-The added provision guaranteed public vaccine financing once it was passed in February 2014 and approved in December 2014.
+In 2013, the Senate Health Committee inserted a provision guaranteeing public vaccine financing.
+The Bill was passed by Congress in February 2014 and approved by the President in December 2014.

-- October 2015: Nigerian counterparts join Kenyan, Ugandan, Liberian, and Sierra Leonean peers in Sabin-sponsored peer review workshop
+- October 2015, April 2016: Nigerian counterparts join Kenyan, Ugandan, Liberian, and Sierra Leonean peers in Sabin-sponsored peer review workshops

-- September 2015: Senior Program Officer introduces SIF program to the Nigerian National Immunization Financing Task Force
+- December 2015: Sabin Senior Program Officer invited to attend National Roundtable on Local Vaccine Production and the National Immunization Financing Trust Fund

 - August 2015: Nigerian counterparts join Sierra Leonean and Liberian peers in Sabin-sponsored peer exchange workshop

-- October 2010: Senior Program Officer and Program Director organize parliamentary briefing
+- October 2010: Sabin Senior Program Officer and SIF Program Director organize parliamentary briefing

-- February 2009: Senior Program Officer and Program Director introduce SIF program to Nigerian government
+- February 2009: Sabin Senior Program Officer and SIF Program Director introduce SIF program to Nigerian government